 Ollie Venezia

-Ollie loves tea.
-But only earl grey.
-They spend their day crunching numbers and manifesting the alpaca haven/queer bed and breakfast/self sufficient homestead of their dreams (hopefully in DownEast Maine).
+Ollie loves tea, but only Earl Grey.
+Currently actualizing the alpaca haven/queer b&b/homestead of their dreams in DownEast Maine.
 They keep their hands busy with yarn and are always up for a good podcast or movie recommendation.
-Mostly they are surprised they haven't been recruited by a cult yet.
+They have lived a thousand lives & had as many careers - mostly they are surprised they haven't been recruited by a cult yet.
+Haven’t totally ruled out starting their own.

 Kristen Fechtel

-When Kristen isn't logged in at Brass Taxes, she works as an Accountability Coach helping creative professionals accomplish their goals and dream bigger than they've ever thought possible.
-She's a freelancer writer, avid podcast listener, Tarot enthusiast, and lover of cats.
+When Kristen isn't logged in at Brass Taxes, she works as an Accountability Coach, helping creative professionals accomplish their goals and dream bigger than they've ever thought possible.
+She's also a ceramicist, studio manager, avid podcast listener, and lover of cats.